dasiths/dasiths.github.io/_posts/2016-12-02-event-sourcing-examined-part-1-of-3.md

 ### So What's Next?

 In the next post I will look at some of the core concepts when trying to implement Event Sourcing.
-I will be using .NET and C# for code demonstrations and will introduce you to my Event Sourcing framework <a href="https://github.com/dasiths/NEventLite" target="_blank" rel="noopener">NEventLite</a>.
+I will be using .NET and C# for code demonstrations and will introduce you to my Event Sourcing library <a href="https://github.com/dasiths/NEventLite" target="_blank" rel="noopener">NEventLite</a>.

-DISCLAIMER: *You generally want to avoid "frameworks" when implementing CQRS or Event Sourcing but NEventLite will help get you on the rails.
-You can swap out every aspect of it if need be.
-Think of it as training wheels.*